scanberg/viamd/README.md

 # VIAMD
 Visual Interactive Analysis of Molecular Dynamics

 VIAMD is an interactive analysis tool for molecular dynamics (MD) written in C/C++.
 VIAMD is developed at the PDC Center for High Performance Computing (KTH, Stockholm).
-It exposes a rudementary script language that is used to declare operations which are performed over the frames of the trajectory.
+It exposes a rudimentary scripting language used to declare operations that are performed over trajectory frames.
 The results can then be viewed in the different windows exposed in the application.
 <p align="center">
 <img src="https://github.com/scanberg/viamd/assets/38646069/5651ef62-28bc-4f41-8234-75cf9ba85612" alt="This is an overview of the viamd software" width="800"/>